gary-allitt/devine/README.md

   State transitions highlight added / removed device instances.
 New instances show green for a few seconds, removed instances show red before being removed from the view.

+  Multi-select; disable, enable or uninstall multiple device instances in one operation.

 **Limitations.**